nishiwen1214/AT_Papers/README.md

 ## Introduction

-This is a paper list about *prompt-based tuning* for large-scale pre-trained language models.
-Different from traditional fine-tuning that uses an explicit classifier, prompt-based tuning directly uses the pre-trained models to conduct the pre-training tasks for classification or regression.
+This is a paper list about *Adversarial training* for neural network models.

 ## Papers